-A good camera is becoming a staple feature nowadays on a smartphone, but when it comes to a flagship model, it is a different story.
-Vivo, one of the aggressive Chinese brands will be releasing a flagship model to target video and photography enthusiast consumers.
+A good camera is becoming a staple feature nowadays on a smartphone, but it is a different story when it comes to a flagship model.
+Vivo, one of the aggressive Chinese brands, will be releasing a flagship model to target video and photography enthusiast consumers.
 But before we go into detail about the camera features, let’s check first other specs that make this phone stand out.

 Body and Design

-The phone looks sophisticatedly premium, it has a curved display with a thin bezel.
-The frame is made of a thin metallic design which makes it more premium and sleek.
+The phone looks sophisticatedly premium; it has a curved display with a thin bezel.
+The frame is made of a slim metallic design, making it more premium and sleek.
 Also, it has a curved display and a curved rear glass panel.

-The Vivo X50 Pro has a 6.56 inches AMOLED capacitive screen with a resolution of 1080×2376 pixels.
-Higher screen refresh rate is becoming a default feature on high-end devices, X50 Pro can give you a 90Hz refresh rate to satisfy the need of gamers.
-It is HDR10+ certified which is also a plus factor and advantage in the competition
+The Vivo X50 Pro has a 6.56 inches AMOLED capacitive screen with 1080×2376 pixels.
+A higher screen refresh rate is becoming a default feature The Vivo X50 Pro has a 6.56 inches AMOLED capacitive screen with 1080×2376 pixels.
+A higher screen refresh rate is becoming a default feature on high-end devices; X50 Pro can give you a 90Hz refresh rate to satisfy gamers’ needs.
+It is HDR10+ certified, which is also a plus factor and advantage in the competition.

 Chipset and Operating System